-Follow project progress with SnooPl, which is available on the Science Portal under the "Observing" menu.
+Follow project progress with SnooPI, which is available on the Science Portal under the 'Observing' menu.

-2.5 After data have been taken
+3.5 After data have been taken

 ALMA observing projects are dynamically scheduled, taking into account weather conditions, the configuration of the array, the proposal ranking and possibly other constraints.
 Short projects may be observed within one day, whereas others may take several weeks or months to complete.
 After the observations for a project have been completed, users are notified by email.
 Note that B- and C-rated projects will not be carried over to the next cycle when not completed, while A-rated projects will automatically be carried over, for one cycle.
+Accepted proposals under Director's Discretionary Time (DDT) will stay in the queue for the 365 days following their approval.